Omkar-Vijay-Gavandi/Self-biased-LDO/README.md

 ### Graphs which can be added in the paper

 Current efficiency vs ( Iout and Temperature )
+Corner simulations vs regulation phase margin vs load current as in 1st Low Iq paper vary the load cap across the range of load currents to find the range of load cap for which the system is stable.

 ### Load transient response [TPS7A02 Datasheet from TI](https://www.ti.com/lit/ds/symlink/tps7a02.pdf)